On 2-representation infinite algebras arising from dimer models

 \begin{lemma} Let $R$ be a non-regular $3$-dimensional Gorenstein toric isolated singularity.
 If $R$ is not the $A_1$-singularity $($i.e., $R\not\cong\kk[x,y,z,w]/(xy-zw)

 )$ is a perfect matching of $Q$. \item $k$ is a strict sink of $(Q,\lambda^+_k(\sfD))$ $($resp. a strict source of $(Q,\lambda^-_k(\sfD)) )$. \end{enumerate} \end{lemma}

-Since $\lambda^\pm_k(\sfD)$ are again perfect matchings, we call these operations the \emph{mutations of a perfect matching} $\sfD$ of $Q$ at $k\in Q_0$.
-We also denote by $\lambda^+_k(D)$ (resp. $\lambda^-_k(D)$) the perfect matching of a dimer model $\Gamma$ obtained as the dual of $\lambda^+_k(\sfD)$ (resp. $\lambda^-_k(\sfD)$), and call this the \emph{mutations of a perfect matching} $D$ of $\Gamma$ at $k\in \Gamma_2$.
+Since $\lambda^\pm_k(\sfD)$ are again perfect matchings, we call these the \emph{mutations of a perfect matching} $\sfD$ of $Q$ at $k\in Q_0$.
+We also denote by $\lambda^+_k(D)$ (resp. $\lambda^-_k(D)$) the perfect matching of a dimer model $\Gamma$ obtained as the dual of $\lambda^+_k(\sfD)$ (resp. $\lambda^-_k(\sfD)$), and call this the \emph{mutation of a perfect matching} $D$ of $\Gamma$ at $k\in \Gamma_2$.
 We say that two perfect matchings are \emph{mutation equivalent} if they are connected by repeating the mutations of perfect matchings.
-Here, we note the behavior of the associated quiver under these mutations.
+We here note the behavior of the associated quiver under these mutations.